Alexander Schmidt (physiologist)

-In 1858, he received his medical doctorate from the University of Dorpat, and later was an assistant to Felix Hoppe-Seyler (1825-1895) in Berlin, and to Carl Ludwig (1816-1895) in Leipzig.
+In 1858, he received his medical doctorate from the Imperial University of Dorpat, and later was an assistant to Felix Hoppe-Seyler (1825-1895) in Berlin, and to Carl Ludwig (1816-1895) in Leipzig.
 In 1869 he succeeded Friedrich Bidder (1810-1894) as professor of physiology at Dorpat, where he remained for the rest of his life.
 From 1885 to 1889 he served as university rector.

 Schmidt is remembered for his research involving the process of blood coagulation by demonstrating that the transformation of fibrinogen into fibrin was the result of an enzymatic process.
 He named the hypothetical enzyme "thrombin", and he called its precursor "prothrombin".
 Schmidt is credited for providing a foundation for the creation of anti-coagulation systems and towards the development of blood transfusion.